• A broken tooth at the gum line can cause discomfort, pain, bleeding, swelling, and discoloration of the tooth.

 Physical trauma, whether it is a blow to the face or biting solid food or inedible objects, is one of the most common causes of broken teeth at the gum line.

 Enamel decay makes teeth more susceptible to fractures.
-Poor dental hygiene, a diet rich in sweet and acidic foods, and teeth grinding can weaken enamel and an overall tooth structure.
+Poor dental hygiene, a diet rich in sweet and acidic foods, and teeth grinding can weaken enamel and overall tooth structure.

 FAQ